The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

 It is estimated that the package will encourage more than 230,000 families to increase their workforce participation.

-Our $1.2 billion Child Care Safety Net recognises vulnerable children and families need extra support.
+Our $1.2 billion Child Care Safety Net recognises that vulnerable children and families need extra support.

 MORE AFFORDABLE, RELIABLE ELECTRICITY